Alipsa/matrix/readme.md

 ```
 will print
 ```
-TableMatrix=[5 observations of 4 variables]
+Matrix=[5 observations of 4 variables]
 emp_id=[Integer, 1, 2, 3, 4]
 emp_name=[String, Rick, Dan, Michelle, Ryan] salary=[Number, 623.3, 515.2, 611.0, 729.0]
 start_date=[LocalDate, 2012-01-01, 2013-09-23, 2014-11-15, 2014-05-11]
 ```
 Note that even though it is _possible_ to define a column as a primitive data type (int in this example), all
 primitives will be converted to their wrapper type (Integer in this example).
-This happens on TableMatrix creation
+This happens on Matrix creation
 and has nothing to do with the str() method.

 #### Summary